Therapies & Groups

 - enhance cognitive abilities

 - enjoy the life-affirming pleasures of being creative and having fun

-Art therapy groups are small, intimate and confidential.
+Expressive Arts therapy groups are small, intimate and confidential.
 They allow people with similar experiences to come together over a number of weeks in a non-judgmental, friendly and respectful group environment.

-Art Therapy is about the process of making art, not the final product.
+Expressive Arts Therapy is about the process of making art, not the final product.
 No art experience is necessary to benefit from this process.
 Art therapy is suitable for people of all ages.
 It is not about art techniques but rather using art materials and the creative process to bypass verbal defences and connect with our inner wisdom and strengths.
 The therapist's role is one of guidance, rather than interpretative or analytic.

 These groups are suitable for people who are: